ForNeVeR/dotnet-licenses/README.md

 ]
 ```
 The `metadata_sources` parameter (required) is a list of paths to the projects to analyze.
 The paths are either absolute or relative to the directory containing the configuration file.

+Each of the metadata sources may have an optional `id` attribute, unused by the tool for now.

 The `metadata_overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.